front-end-foundations/6-Basilica/readme.md

 and then viewing the output.

+Note the auto prefixing.
+See also git [postcss-preset-env](https://github.com/csstools/postcss-preset-env)

 ### Node-sass

 You can use NPM to install [node-sass](https://www.npmjs.com/package/node-sass) and use this via an npm script.